JASNA St. Louis Programs

 • April 23.
 “A Facilitated Conversation.”
 Presented by Bob Mai.
 Buder Library.
 Open to the public.

 • June 4.
 Summer Luncheon at the Gatesworth.
 “Bending Little Minds: Harriet Smith and Henrietta Belfield.”
 Presented by members of JASNA St. Louis.
-Members only.
+Members and their guests.

 • April 26.
 “The Material World of Jane Austen’s Time.”
 Presented by Anne Woodhouse, PhD, Curator of Domestic Life, Missouri Historical Society.
 Slideshow presentation.
 University City Public Library.
 Open to the public.

 • June 6.
 Summer Luncheon.
 “Information Leads to Inspiration.”
 Presented by author Kara Louise.
-Members only.
+Members and their guests.

 • September 26.
 “Jane Austen’s Portsmouth.”
 Presented by Toby Benis, PhD, Professor, Department of English, Saint Louis University.
 Slideshow.
 University Public Library.
 Open to the public.

 • December 12.
 Annual Austen Birthday Luncheon at the Gatesworth.
 Games led by Lynn Fields and Bettye Dew.
-Members only.
+Members and their guests.

 • March 29.
 “Reading Mansfield Park.”
 Lunch at Tavern of Fine Arts from 11am to 3pm.
 Open to the public.

 • June 7.
 Summer Luncheon.
 “What Was Fanny Reading?
 Exploring Fanny’s Reading List.”
-Members only.
+Members and their guests.

 • September 27.
 “Did Jane Austen Prefer a Plain Dish to a Ragout?”
 Presented by Julienne Gehrer, Regional Coordinator, JASNA Kansas City.
 University City Library.
 Open to the public.

 • December 13.
 Annual Austen Birthday Luncheon at the Gatesworth.
-Members only.
+Members and their guests.

 • February 24.
 Sense and Sensibility.
 Repertory Theatre of St. Louis, Virginia Jackson Browning Mainstage Theatre in Webster Groves.
 Open to the public.

 • June 1.
 Summer Luncheon and Book Review.
 Presented by Rose Nester.
-Members only.
+Members and their guests.

 • September 14.
 “Jane Austen, Publisher: Writing Herself into Money and Longing for More.”
 Presented by Liz Cooper, JASNA Wisconsin Region member.
 University City Library.
 Open to the public.

 • December 14.
 Annual Austen Birthday Luncheon at the Gatesworth.
-Members only.
+Members and their guests.

 • March 11.Sense and Sensibility as Austen’s Problem Novel.”
 Presented by Joan Klingel Ray, PhD, Professor of English and President’s Teaching Scholar, University of Colorado, Colorado Springs.
 University City Library.
 Open to the public.

 • June 2.
 Summer Luncheon and Book Review.
-Members only.
+Members and their guests.

 • September 23.
 “Opposites (Don’t) Attract: Same-Sex Desire in Austen’s Novels and Heritage Cinema.”
 Presented by Toby Ruth Benis, PhD, Professor of English, Saint Louis University.
 University City Public Library.
 Open to the public.

 • December 15.
 Annual Austen Birthday Luncheon at the Gatesworth.
-Members only.
+Members and their guests.

 Comments are closed.